Lexani42/wav_to_mp3/README.md

 ATTENTION! for converting script uses 'lame' utility.

-TESTED ON UNIX-BASED SYSTEMS ONLY
+TESTED ON MANJARO LINUX ONLY